IMMUNE SYSTEM RESPONSE TO DOUBLE HELIX WATER

-Per the information in this study, the short answer to the all three questions is yes.
+Per the information in this study, the short answer to all three questions is yes.

-The initial research on the health benefits and immune support of Double Helix Water was done by Benjamin E. Bonavida, a Ph.D.
-Professor at UCLA who is notable for his work in Microbiology, Immunology & Molecular Genetics.
-Dr. Bonavida has authored over a dozen scientific books and scientific papers published in peer-reviewed scientific journals and is considered a prominent and meticulous researcher.
+The initial research on the health benefits and immune support of Double Helix Water was done by Benjamin E. Bonavida, Ph.D., a Professor at UCLA who is notable for his work in Microbiology, Immunology & Molecular Genetics.
+Dr. Bonavida has authored over a dozen scientific books and papers published in peer-reviewed scientific journals.
+He is considered a prominent and meticulous researcher.